 3. Remove distractions

 Cropping your photo is the easiest way to cut out distracting backgrounds.
 But if distractions remain even after cropping, give Clone or Soften a try.
 Soften, which is located in the Effects tab, can be painted on to the parts you want to blur into the background so that your main subject shines through.
-To get rid of those pesky elements completely, you can use Clone, our more advanced tool.
+To get rid of those pesky elements completely, you can use Clone, our more advanced (yet still easy to use!) tool.

 4. Fade is your friend